John Andrews (Medal of Honor)

-John Andrews (1821–1???) was a United States Navy Ordinary Seaman received the Medal of Honor for his actions during the Korean Expedition.
+John Andrews (born c.
+1821) was a United States Navy Ordinary Seaman received the Medal of Honor for his actions during the Korean Expedition.
 It is believed that in August 1872, he was discharged at Mare Island at his own request.

 Medal of Honor citation

 Ordinary Seaman Andrews' official Medal of Honor citation reads:

 On board the USS Benicia in action against Korean forts on 9 and 10 June 1871.
 Stationed at the lead in passing the forts, Andrews stood on the gunwale on the Benicia's launch, lashed to the ridgerope.
 He remained unflinchingly in this dangerous position and gave his soundings with coolness and accuracy under a heavy fire.